Synth3tik/AshesOfTheAbsolute/Season 1 - Shadows of Copperview/Factions/Coil-Eaters.md

 - **Early Game:** A weird pamphlet.
 A chalk spiral on a wall.
 Some guy with signal-static eyes.
 - **Mid Game:** A prediction comes true.
 Someone dies.
 A diagram matches a real event.
 - **Late Game:** The pieces click.
 The message wasn’t random.
 The pattern was real.
-- **Endgame:** The Coil-Eaters have been repeating Kaelith’s signal this entire time.
+- **Endgame:** The Coil-Eaters have been repeating [[Unknown]]’s signal this entire time.
 Players just never tuned into the right frequency.

 ---